* Euro off lows as inflation cools bets for ECB cut next

 of deflation," said Wouter Sturkenboom, investment strategist at

 German 10-year Bund yields, the benchmark for

-euro zone borrowing costs, rose half a basis point to 0.891
+euro zone borrowing costs, rose to 0.888 percent, having hit a

-having risen as high as $1.3195 soon after the report on euro
+having risen to a day high of $1.3195 soon after a report on

 (Additional reporting by Marc Jones in London; Editing by